The Age of Ad Blocking

 Have you ever been served ads that provide no purpose for your needs or interest?

-The result of this has been the birth of an increasing number of ad blocking software/apps.
+With the increase in mobile consumption and advancement of technology, consumers are bombarded with more ads than ever – not just on different devices, but also on different apps and media platforms, The result of this has been the birth of an increasing number of ad blocking software/apps.
 There are now many choices of apps or software that you can download, with each having their own ad blocking parameters.
 Some serve as sweeping blankets, while others have limited restrictions that only allow static, text or non-obstructive ads on different platforms.

 But are consumers too quick to block out the bigger picture?

 First things first, it’s important to understand why consumers are choosing to block ads.
 Survey’s undertaken by both media owners and research companies alike indicate that the top three reasons are: quantity of ads, the increased data consumption they demand, and impacts on speed of the consumers device.

 The study also showed that mobile ad-blocking grew by 90 percent globally in 2015, with most of the increase in Asia, and this will cost publishers billions of dollars.
 There are so many brands now vying for attention, there aren't just more ads, but ads have also become more intrusive and harder to filter out of your normal user experience.
 This is not only disruptive to the user experience, but it also means an increase in phone data consumption.